How Declawing Is Done

-- Trimming: Trimming the claws regularly is an excellent way to reduce scratching damage and work on training and distracting your cat to use designated scratching areas.
+- Trimming: Trimming the claws regularly is an excellent way to reduce scratching damage and to work on training and distracting your cat to use designated scratching areas.
 Most owners do this at home.
 If you are unable to, your vet or groomer can perform this service or teach you how.

 - Diversions: Get a scratching post.
 There are many to choose from.
 You may need to "teach" your cat how much fun it can be.
 Catnip helps.
 A popular variation on the traditional scratching post is the cardboard model filled with catnip.